pettenuzzofabio/image-augmentation/README.md

 It is conceived to help you getting more data, if...well you don't actually have "more data".

 - Input: grayscale photos or scan to documents, certificates, pages, receipts...
-- Output: transform images by simulating different lighting conditions, slight changes in picture perspective, minor crumples and warps
+- Output: images which simulate different lighting conditions, slight changes in picture perspective, minor crumples and warps

 Invariants that should be preserved:
  - the position of the objects contained with respect to the size of the image